flaviovdf/ismir-posters/README.md

 Leia-me mucho
 -------------

+Some example code used in the ISMIR 2016 presentations.

   1. Data is in `data/`.
 Here, we have datasets to reproduce most of the results from the papers: